tldr-pages/tldr/pages/common/gist.md

 `gist -l`

-- List all gists for the currently logged in user:
+- List all public gists for any user:

 `gist -l {{username}}`

-- Use the id from the gist URL to modify or include a file:
+- Update a gist using the id from URL:

 `gist -u {{GIST_ID}} {{file.txt}}`